netdata/netdata/packaging/windows/WINDOWS_INSTALLER.md

 >
 > The Windows version of Netdata is intended for users on paid plans.
 >
-> The Windows installer is currently under beta, and thus it is only available in the nightly release channel.
+> The Windows installer is currently under beta.
 A stable version will be released soon.

 ## Uninstalling